Aquarium of the Pacific - Online Learning Center - Species Print Sheet

-Females become sexually mature at 12-16 years of age and males at about 10-17.
+Females become sexually mature at 12 to 16 years of age and males at about 10 to 17.
 Although the territories of populations overlap, they do not interbreed.
 Based on DNA evidence, males almost always mate with females outside of their pods reducing the risk of inbreeding.
 In the wild females calve about every five years and stop reproducing when they are 40 years old.
 The gestation period is usually about 17 months, the longest of all known cetaceans.
-Newborn calves are 2.1-2.5 m (7-8 ft) in length and weigh 136-181 kg (300-400 lb).
-The mortality rate from birth to six months is 37-50%.
+Newborn calves are 2.1 to 2.5 m (7-8 ft) in length and weigh 136 to 181 kg (300 to 400 lb).
+The mortality rate from birth to six months is 37 to 50%.
 Why it is so high is unknown.

 A calf’s upper teeth start erupting at two to three months of age at which time they start taking solid food such as fish from the mother.
 The lower teeth erupt at four months, however, they continue to nurse until they are one to two years old.
 Their first sounds are high pitched screams and at two months they begin to vocalize with pulsed calls believed to be learned from the mother.
 They learn foraging skills and social behaviors from pod members.